 Should I be paid for training or for working a trial shift?

-The employer usually has to pay you at least minimum wage if you're:
+Usually, an employer has to pay you at least minimum wage if you're:

-- being trained while doing the job, or
+- being trained while doing a job, or

 - working a trial shift.

 Ontario's (ESA) has minimum standards that employers must follow, such as rules about minimum wage.
 But not all jobs are covered by the ESA.

 Read the Ministry of Labour's Industries and Jobs with Exemptions or Special Rules to find out more.

 Some employers will offer you a job and say that they don't have to pay you while you're being trained.